What is MMPA?

 MMPA has assembled a diverse portfolio of power supply sources to meet our members needs.
-The portfolio includes a mix of owned and contracted generation that uses natural gas, wind, water and bioenergy to generate electricity.These resources are all interconnected with the regional transmission system (MISO) and contribute to its reliability.
+The portfolio includes a mix of owned and contracted generation that uses natural gas, wind, solar and bioenergy to generate electricity.These resources are interconnected with the regional transmission system (MISO) and contribute to its reliability.

 Why do some cities have an electric utility and others don’t?

 MMPA’s members decided to build their own electric distribution system and provide electricity to residents and businesses within their communities.
 Customers in cities that do not have municipal utilities purchase electricity from investor-owned utilities or cooperatives.

 Public power is the term that describes community-owned electric utilities.
 People in these municipalities have decided that they are best served by an electric utility owned by the community.

 Because public power systems are locally owned and operated, they emphasize responsiveness to the needs of their communities.
 System employees live and work in the area and do not have to come from afar to perform emergency work.

 What is the difference between MMPA and a municipal utility?

 MMPA generates and transmits energy to its member utilities.
 Municipal utilities distribute energy to the retail customers in their communities.